saltstack/salt/doc/ref/configuration/minion.rst

     master_type: str

-If this option is ``str`` (default), multiple hot masters are configured.
-Minions can connect to multiple masters simultaneously (all master are "hot").
+If this option is ``str`` (the default), the value of :conf_minion:`master` is treated as a Python string.
+A single master is allowed, and if a list of masters is given the minion connects to all of them simultaneously and treats every entry as "hot" — every master can publish jobs to the minion and the minion will return results to whichever master sent each job. ``str`` is the simplest setup and the right choice for multi-master deployments without failover semantics.

 .. code-block:: yaml